GigabyteCrippler/SmartClock/README.md

 ## SmartClock
-Easily modifiable , lightweight , minimalistic design built using React JS , Dark Sky API , Skycons , Krona one font use <a href="https://fonts.google.com/specimen/Krona+One?selection.family=Krona+One&sidebar.open#glyphs">Krona One</a> .
+Easily modifiable , lightweight , minimalistic design built using React JS , Dark Sky API , Skycons , The font <a href="https://fonts.google.com/specimen/Krona+One?selection.family=Krona+One&sidebar.open#glyphs">Krona One</a> was used  .
 The code is constantly being updated

 ## Features